Netcracker/KubeMarine/documentation/Troubleshooting.md

 **Root cause**: Creating a custom resource definition (CRD) with a broken converter webhook prevents garbage collector (GC) controller from initialization, which breaks on informer sync.
 Further, this issue is not visible until the GC controller restarts, because dynamically added CRD resources with non-working converter webhook do not break GC run, only GC initialization.

-This is a known issue in the kubernetes community (https://github.com/kubernetes/kubernetes/issues/101078), but it has not been fixed yet.
+This is a known issue in the Kubernetes community (https://github.com/kubernetes/kubernetes/issues/101078), but it has not been fixed yet.

 **Solution**: In the `kube-controller-manager` pod logs, messages of the following type can be found:
 ```